garyzhubc/STAT406-2017/Lecture5/README.md

 Here we try to obtain a ridge regression estimator with more stable predictions by using the average optimal penalty value using 20 runs.
 The improvement does not appear to be substantial.

 ![](README_files/figure-markdown_github-ascii_identifiers/stableridge.mspe-1.png)

+### An important limitation of Ridge Regression

+Ridge Regression typically yields estimators with more accurate (less variable) predictions, specially when there is noticeable correlation among covariates.
+However, it is important to note that Ridge Regression does not select variables, and in that sense it does not "replace" methods like stepwise when the interest is in using a smaller number of explanatory variables.
+Furthermore, the interpretation of the Ridge Regression coefficient estimates is generally difficult.
+LASSO regression estimates were proposed to address these two issues (more stable predictions when correlated covariates are present **and** variable selection) simultaneously.